bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 Launch a new shell and enter `echo $SHELL`, it should list `/usr/local/bin/bash`.

-Also, I recommend reading [this post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) and installing the GNU command line utilities.
+I also recommend reading [this post](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/) followed by installing the GNU command line utilities.

 bash-completion
 ---------------